 ① Select the Monitor tab.

-② Add channel strips and a mini-timeline by dragging and dropping channels from the right pane.
-You can also use the Strip and Channel checkboxes.
+② Add channel strips and a Mini-Timeline by dragging and dropping channels from the right pane.
+You can also use the Strip and Timeline checkboxes.

 ③ Right-click a channel strip to view configuration options.

 ④ Double-click a channel strip to see and modify detailed device parameters.

 ⑤ Click Auto to update the way your channel strip is arranged.
 Snap it to the frame or move it freely about the screen.

 ⑥ Select the gear icon in the lower-right corner of the screen to customize channel strips.